OD4200 – 8th semester Dentistry

 All mandatory activities in the 8th semester must be completed to qualify for examination at the end of the semester.

 The form of assessment in the 8th semester is five subject-specific written exams, to be held on five days at the end of the semester.
-Four of these (cariology, endodontology, periodontology and pharmacology) are four-hour exams and the gerodontology exam is two hours.
+These exams will be in the form of 4-hour Take home exams, in cariology, endodontology, periodontology, pharmacology and gerodontology.

 The written examination is conducted in the digital examination system Inspera.
 You will need to familiarize yourself with the digital examination arrangements in Inspera.